Filip-Rak/Parallel-Programming/README.md

 ## Installation and Compilation
 - All C code was originally written on Linux and exercises using **Clone**, **Fork** and **Pthreads** will not work outside of it as they rely on POSIX-specific APIs.
-- Each lab directory involving C code should have a working makefile, making use of GCC compiller (MPICC in case of OpenMPI).
+- Each lab directory involving C code should have a working makefile, making use of GCC compiler (MPICC in case of OpenMPI).
-- OpenMPI ma require a separate installation of MPICC not provided in the repository.
+- OpenMPI may require a separate installation of MPICC not provided in the repository.
 - For Java, only source code is provided and can be compiled with any IDE or directly from the command line.